Jean-Paul Rodrigue (2017), New York:

 considerable distance became possible.
 Technical innovation in the aeronautic

 industry has permitted planes to avoid adverse atmospheric conditions,

-improve speed, increase stage length and raise carrying capacity.
+improve speed, increase range and raise carrying capacity.
 With

-the rapid rise in air passenger and freight transport, emphasis has
+the rapid rise in air passenger and freight transport demand, emphasis has

 been given to the construction of airport terminals and runways.
 As

-airports occupy large areas, their environmental imprint is important.
+airports occupy large areas, their environmental footprint is important.

 The construction of Chek Lap Kok airport in Hong Kong led to leveling

 mountainous land for the airport site.
 Kansai airport servicing Osaka